-The Louisiana Office of State Parks is pursuing the alternative to replace and upgrade existing recreational infrastructure and service facilities within the Sam Houston Jones State Park to improve the recreational camping experience and increase recreational use opportunities.
+The Louisiana Office of State Parks is pursuing the alternative to replace and upgrade existing recreational infrastructure and service facilities within the Sam Houston Jones State Park to improve the recreational camping experience and increase visitor use.
 The alternative would achieve this goal by replacing 10 existing temporary trailer cabins that are deteriorating, remodeling the interior and exterior of an existing outdated restroom, and building a new restroom in an underserviced area of the park.
-Each of these elements would help achieve the alternative's goal and would likely increase recreational use opportunities such as fishing.
+Each of these elements would help achieve the alternative goal and would likely increase park visitation and enjoyment of recreational activities such as fishing.
 The new and remodeled structures would be updated to have a similar architectural style to match the park design and would also improve ADA accessibility.